ThiagoBuen/Python-ZeroToMastery/README.md

 - [X] JPGtoPNG.py: Automates the image type convertion from the .jpeg files at __Pokedex/__ to the .png format at __new/__.
 You can change these dir if you wish!
 - [X] pdfPython.py: Introduction to manipulate PDF files with PyPDF2.
 - [X] PDFMerger.py: Automates the .pdf files with python with PyPDF2.
 At my setup, I save the merged pdf into __./pdfFiles__ directory.
+- [X] watermark.py: Automates the watermarking .pdf files with python and PyPDF2.
+At my setup, I merge the __./pdfFiles/wtr.pdf__ with the desired PDFs.
+You can change your watermark model by replacing this file!
+The generated files are also inside __./pdfFiles__ directory names as __watermarkedPDF#__, wherein # varies as the number of arguments passed to the script.

 ### Requirements
 - [Pillow](https://pillow.readthedocs.io/en/stable/)